Close

 Transit Requirements

-Airport transit through Germany requires an Airport Transit Visa (ATV) for citizens of specific countries, even without leaving the international zone.
-However, travelers holding valid US, UK, Canadian visas, or Schengen residence permits are typically exempt.
+Citizens of certain countries require an airport transit visa when flying via Germany to their final destination.
+This Airport Transit Visa is required even without leaving the international zone.
+However, travelers holding valid US, UK, Canadian visas, or Schengen residence permits are typically exempt from this requirement.

-Always verify current requirements through Germany's official visa portal or consult your nearest German consulate, as policies change regularly based on diplomatic agreements.
+Always verify current requirements through official German government sources or consult your nearest German consulate, as policies change regularly based on diplomatic agreements and security considerations.

 03